smheidrich/non-go-terraform-provider-assessment/README.md

 and terminate when it has changed.

-*Non-Go difficulties:* 🙄 *Having to implement special handling for the parent-`SIGKILL` issue is annoying and shouldn't have been necessary had the client implementation been more robust.
-But it's not that difficult: `getppid` should be available in most languages, e.g. in Python via [`os.getppid`](https://docs.python.org/3/library/os.html#os.getppid).*
+*Non-Go difficulties:* 🙄 *Having to implement special handling for the parent-`SIGKILL` issue is annoying and wouldn't be necessary if the client implementation was more robust.
+But it's not that difficult: `getppid` should be available in most languages, e.g. Python's standard library comes with [`os.getppid`](https://docs.python.org/3/library/os.html#os.getppid).*

 ## Miscellaneous resources